gingerbeardman/Filter-Through-Command/Filter Through Command.novaextension/README.md

 The results can replace it, insert after it, or create a new document.

-Commands can be specified and a library of commented examples are included.
+Commands can be user-specified and a small library of commented examples are included.

 ![](https://raw.githubusercontent.com/gingerbeardman/Filter-Through-Command/refs/heads/main/nova-filter-through-command.png)